benwiggy/PDFsuite/Shell_Scripts/ReadMe.md

 This script automates the addition of entries ('outlines') in the Table of Contents of a PDF file.
 Currently, the filepath of the PDF (and the output) must be set in the script, along with the page numbers and names of the bookmarks.

 ### Get PDF Outlines (getPDFOutlines.py)
-This script returns the Table of Contents data from a PDF file, as text.
-The results are an index number, the name ('label') of the entry, and the 'action' it represents, (usually a page value, co-ordinate, and zoom factor).
+This script returns the Table of Contents data from a PDF file, as a PDFmark text file.
+The results are the name of the entry, the page number, the type of outline, possibly with other metadata.

 ### Creator (creator.py)
 This script alters PDFs, changing the "Creator" metadata to the value supplied.
 Other metadata keys are supplied, allowing the script to be easily modified for other metadata values.
 If no output file is set, it will overwrite the input file.